NeurodataWithoutBorders/nwb_benchmarks/docs/writing_benchmarks.rst

     Be careful to assign objects fetched by operations within the tracking functions; otherwise, you may unintentionally track the garbage collection step triggered when the reference count of the return value reaches zero in the namespace.
 For relatively heavy I/O operations this can be non-negligible.

 Finally, you can leverage ``params`` and ``param_names`` on all benchmark types to perform a structured iteration over many inputs to the operations. ``param_names`` is a list of length equal to the number of inputs you wish to pass to an operation. ``params`` is a list of lists; the outer list being of equal length to the number of inputs, and each inner list being equal in length to the number of different cases to iterate over.
-If defined at the global scope of a benchmark file, all classes in that file will inherit those ``param`` and ``param_names``.

 .. note::